 If you want to make Chrome on your touch-enabled PC more user friendly, search "Touch UI Layout" in the flag search bar.
 Click Enabled next to the flag, then Relaunch.

-Now you know how to enable flags in Chrome, you may want to check out some other Chrome guides, such as how to set a homepage in Google Chrome, how to block a website in Chrome, or the best Google Chrome extensions.
+Now you know how to enable flags in Chrome, you may want to check out some other Chrome guides, such as how to block ads on Chrome, how to install Chrome extensions, how to lock incognito tabs on Chrome mobile and how to block a website on Chrome.
+Of course, you'll also want to set a custom splash page for every time you open Chrome, so discover how to set a homepage in Google Chrome.
+If you're up for a little light gaming on your break, learn how to hack the Chrome dinosaur game.
 We also have plenty of other computing guides, so why not get started with how to open HEIC files on Windows.
+Want to find out where the image came from?
+Learn how to do a reverse image search using Google.
+Fancy talking to nobody?
+Learn how to use ChatGPT.